 If you're like many smokers and other tobacco users, you tried quitting in the past but started smoking again.
 Creating a quit-smoking plan may improve your chances of stopping for good.
 Having a plan helps you set expectations, line up the support you need, prepare for cravings, identify and practice coping skills, and stay motivated.

 Quit smoking: Pick your quit day

 If you're thinking about quitting, go ahead and pick a day to quit.
 Here are a few do's and don'ts.
 Do: Pick a random day as your quit day or pick a day that holds special meaning for you.
 Do: Pick a day within the next month, to allow time to create a quit-smoking plan.
 Don't: Pick a quit day too far in the future or you may find it hard to follow through.

 Don't be afraid to ask your doctor for help to stop smoking.
-Treatments that can lessen cravings include nicotine replacement therapies, which can be administered with a skin patch, lozenges, gum, inhalers or nasal sprays.
-These treatments begin on your quit day.
-Other non-nicotine medication can help reduce nicotine withdrawal symptoms by mimicking how nicotine functions in your body.
-Treatment with these drugs should begin one to two weeks before your quit day.
+Treatments that can lessen cravings include nicotine replacement, which can be administered with a skin patch, lozenges, gum, inhalers or nasal sprays.
+Non-nicotine medication can also help reduce nicotine withdrawal symptoms by mimicking how nicotine functions in your body.

 Getting through your quit day can be emotionally and physically challenging.
 Use these tips to help get through the day: 1.
 Begin using nicotine replacement therapy if you've chosen that method.
 2. Avoid situations and people that trigger cravings.
 3. Keep physically active.
 4. Attend a support group, counseling session or stop-smoking class.
 5. Keep your hands busy by texting, writing, squeezing a ball or knitting.
 6. Remind yourself of why you decided to make this healthy change.